Panchajanya1999/startrail/README.md

 3. **Adjust Options:**
    - Set the GIF duration (in milliseconds) to control playback speed
+   - Configure RAW processing options:
+     - Use Camera White Balance: Uses the white balance settings from your camera
+     - No Auto Brightness: Disables automatic brightness adjustment for RAW files

 4. **Generate:** Click "Generate Star Trail" to start processing
    - The progress bar will show completion percentage